Have you ever imagined how much data is generated when you go on a trip to the Maldives by flight?

 A minimum of 500 GB of data will be generated when you travel to the Maldives by plane.

-IBM in 2020 quoted that, per second, 500 data points are generated by flights.
-But with such an enormous amount of data coming in, how can we make use of it to gain insights?
-Also, can these insights make flight travel even better?
+IBM in 2020 quoted that 500 data points are generated by flights per second.
+But with such a large amount of data, how can we make use of it to gain insights?
+Can these insights make air travel even better?
 Where to store the data so that we can easily access it?

-Well, we can use the database management system to do so.
+Well, we can use database management system to do so.

-In this blog on What is DBMS, we will learn about it in this order:
+In this blog, we will learn about it in the following order:

 Watch this YouTube video tutorial to understand the basics of databases and DBMS:

 Before understanding what DBMS is, let us first understand what database is.